Key takeaways as US sets Jan. 4 vaccine mandate deadline

 HOW WILL THIS BE ENFORCED?

 The Occupational Safety and Health Administration will assist companies with vaccination plans.
 It will also enforce the rules.
-Fines for non-compliance will vary based on a company’s size and other factors.
-A company might have to pay up to $13,653 per individual violator or up to $136,532 for willful violation of the rules.
+Fines for non-compliance will vary based on a company’s size and other factors, but companies might have to pay up to $13,653 per individual violator.
+But enforcement will be difficult.
+OSHA has only around 1,850 inspectors to oversee 130 million workers at 8 million companies.

 ———